zowe/community/COMMITTERS.md

 The list of committers is here: https://github.com/orgs/zowe/teams/zowe-cli-committers

-The list of contributers is here: https://github.com/orgs/zowe/teams/zowe-cli-contributors
+The list of contributors is here: https://github.com/orgs/zowe/teams/zowe-cli-contributors

 ### Zowe Explorer Squad